Terry Tempest Williamshttps://www.barclayagency.com/speakers/terry-tempest-williams

 Williams, like her writing, cannot be categorized.
 She has testified before Congress on women’s health issues, been a guest at the White House, has camped in the remote regions of Utah and Alaska wildernesses and worked as "a barefoot artist" in Rwanda.

 Terry Tempest Williams has served as the Annie Clark Tanner Fellow in the University of Utah’s Environmental Humanities Graduate Program which she co-founded in 2004; and was the Provostial Scholar at Dartmouth College, serving as a Montgomery Fellow twice.
-Williams was writer-in-residence at the Harvard Divinity School for the 2017-18 academic year.
-Her writing has appeared in The New Yorker, The New York Times, Orion Magazine, and numerous anthologies worldwide as a crucial voice for ecological consciousness and social change.
-She and her husband, Brooke Williams, divide their time between Castle Valley, Utah and Jackson Hole, Wyoming.
+Williams is currently writer-in-residence at the Harvard Divinity School.
+She is co-founder of the Constellation Project which seeks to create a community of practice to promote the importance of imagination, creativity, and spirituality in Planetary Health.
+Her writing has appeared in The New Yorker, The New York Times, Orion Magazine, The Progressive, and numerous anthologies worldwide as a crucial voice for ecological consciousness and social change.
+She divides her time between Castle Valley, Utah, and Cambridge, Massachusetts.